wesley-trust/wesleytrust-com/_posts/2021-04-06-graph-api-ca-config.md

 - SharePoint Online (including OneDrive)
   - App enforced restrictions

-I'm going to cover each of the dependencies in their own series of posts, but today I'm going to cover the recommended Conditional Access baseline policies.
+I'm going to cover each of the dependencies in their own series of posts, but today I'm going to cover recommended Conditional Access baseline policies.

-_These aren't intended to be fully exhaustive, they're supposed to be customised to suit individual needs and are intended to serve as a good starting point (that I use in my personal Azure AD tenant)._
+_These aren't intended to be fully exhaustive, they're supposed to be customised to suit individual needs and are intended to serve as a good starting point (that I use in my personal Azure AD tenant).
+Azure AD P1 licensing is required to use Conditional Access._

 These policies use the "beta" Microsoft Graph API (as at this date), as they make use of features in "Preview".
-Typically it's not recommended to use preview features in production, however, in this case, the alternative is to not make use of these features, so it's an acceptable risk.
+Typically it's not recommended to use preview features, or a preview API in production, however, in this case, the alternative is to not make use of these features, so I consider this an acceptable risk.

 ### Recommended Azure AD Conditional Access policies
 - [Block access, for all cloud apps, for any location, excluding trusted or named locations](#block-access-for-all-cloud-apps-for-any-location-excluding-trusted-or-named-locations)